renpy/renpy/sphinx/source/atl.rst

     The number of times to tile the image vertically.
 (This is ignored when ypan is given.)

+.. transform-property:: matrixcolor

+    :type: None or im.matrix or MatrixColor
+    :default: none

+    If not None, the value of this property is used to recolor everything that children of this transform draw.
+See :ref:`matricolor` for more information.

 These properties are applied in the following order:

 #. tile